ellysh/video-game-bots/InGameBots/process-memory-analysis.md

 ```
 We will continue to use "absolute address" term for simplification as more intuitive understanding one.
 The "linear address" term will be used when nuances of x86 memory segmentation model will be discussed.

-We can divide search of specific variable in process memory into three steps:
+We can divide search of a specific variable in process memory into three steps:

 1. Find a segment which contains the variable.
-2. Define a base address of this segment.
+2. Define a base address for this segment.
 3. Define an offset of the variable inside the segment.

 It is very likely that the variable will be kept in the same segment on next application launches.
-The segment can vary often only in case the variable is stored in a heap segment.
-This happens because of mechanism, which creates dynamic heaps.
-Therefore, it is possible to solve first step of search by analyzing process memory in run-time manually.
+The holding segment can change only in case the variable is stored in a heap segment.
+This happens because of a mechanism, which creates dynamic heaps.
+Therefore, it is possible to solve the first step of search by analyzing process memory at run-time manually.
 We can hardcode the result into our bot.

 The second step of search segment base address should be solved by a bot each time when a game application is launched.

-There is no guarantee that variable offset inside a segment will be the same on each application launch.
+There is no guarantee that a variable offset inside a segment will be the same on each application launch.
 But the offset may remain constant in some cases.
-It depends on type of the owning segment.
+It depends on the type of the owning segment.
 This table illustrates dependency between segment types and offsets of its inner variables:

 | Segment Type | Offset Constancy |
 | -- | -- |